manuelmohr/x10i/README.txt

 	git submodule update --init

-== jfirm ==
+== jFirm ==

-You need a firm C-library to get jfirm running.
-Either copy it some prebuilt ones (TODO: document from where) or use the jFirm/binding_creator/create_lib.sh scritp to produce your own if you have a firm checkout.
+You need a Firm C-library to get jFirm running.
+Either copy it some prebuilt ones (TODO: document from where) or use the jFirm/binding_creator/create_lib.sh script to produce your own if you have a Firm checkout.

 == JAVA_HOME ==